SSWConsulting/SSW.Rules.Content/rules/help-in-powershell-functions-and-scripts/rule.md

   # function logic
 }
 ```
+::: good

-Figure: Good Example - Using Comment-Based Help for Functions
+Figure: Good example - Using Comment-Based Help for Functions
 :::

 Or like this (before the function keyword):

-::: good
 ```powershell
 <#
   .<help keyword>